 You’ll need a 100-yard rifle range, 10 rounds of ammunition, 4-, 5- or 6-inch targets, a shot timer and a buddy to help with administering the exercise.
 Place one target at 40 yards, one at 60 yards, one at 80 yards and one at 100 yards.
 You’ll have one minute to fire 10 shots, but each shot is timed separately.
 Four shots must be fired from standing, three from kneeling, two from sitting and one from prone.
 You can shoot at any target you choose, from any position, as long as at the end of the exercise there are four hits on the 40-yard target, three on the 60-yard target, two on the 80-yard target and one on the 100-yard target.

 The start position for every shot is standing at port arms with the muzzle pointing skyward.
 When the timer sounds, assume your position of choice and engage a target.
-The timer stops at the shot, and the time is recorded.
-When all 10 shots have been fired, total the times; they should be less than 60 seconds.
+The timer stops at the shot, and records the time.
+After firing all 10 shots, total the times; they should be less than 60 seconds.
 This is a “go/no go” exercise.
 To pass, you must fire all 10 shots within the specified time period, and there can be no misses.
 Since the range to the targets is not excessive and the targets are not terribly small, this drill can be performed with any rifle in any chambering—a .22 will work the same as a .30-06.

 There are a few other disqualifying actions beyond missing and exceeding the time limit.
 If your rifle becomes empty at any time between shot one and 10, you fail.
 You must keep your rifle loaded throughout the exercise.
 An accidental discharge, a failure to engage the safety between stages, having your finger on the trigger while moving, or any other safety violation should also result in a “no go” score.